RoboCup-SSL/ssl-refbox/README.txt

 Basic operation of the referee box is as follows:

-The assistant referee runs the referee box (a laptop with split serial cables) and the referee just does his/her usual thing.
+The assistant referee runs the referee box (a laptop with Ethernet) and the referee just does his/her usual thing.
 The referee box *only* comes in to play during restarts and stoppages.
 When a game is running the assistant referee does nothing.
 The only exception to this is when halftime and full time occur.
 I'll describe this scenario